 We have also enjoyed a little kayaking.
 We have been on two kayak trips and loved the quiet beauty gliding through the marsh and into the ocean.
 It is a great activity for all ages and abilities.
 We went with a tour from Southeast Adventures Outfitters http://southeastadventure.com/ , but if you have your own kayak, you should consider bringing it on your trip to the Golden Islands.

 Art loves to golf and he plays two to three times a week when we are here in the winter.
 There are 2 great courses on the island that are open to the public, Sea Palms and the King and Prince Golf Club (a.k.a Hampton Club).
 Other courses within a 35 minute drive include Heritage Oaks in Brunswick, Sanctuary Golf Club just off Exit 26 of I-95, and the courses at Jekyll Island (three 18 hole courses and one 9 hole course).
 All are great courses.
 The greens fees vary by season and time of day but they are generally reasonable.

 Breakfast at Palm Coast

 We love Palm Coast Coffee, Cafe, & Pub for their food and friendly atmosphere.
-Besides breakfast, lunches are also great as are dinners, but dinner is only served Thursday through Saturday.
+Besides breakfast, lunches are also a feast!
 Their coffee is great and the bar is our favorite place to hang out, have a drink, and talk with friends.
 Check their schedule for local or regional music groups playing outside. http://www.palmcoastssi.com/

 St Simons Island Pier Village